codiume/orbit/packages/astro-useragent/README.md

 [![typescript][typescript-badge]][typescript]
 [![makepr][makepr-badge]][makepr]

-[Useragent][useragent] is a simple helper, that helps you parse `user-agent` header strings for browser matching inside your Astro API routes / Pages, when using [SSR Mode][astro-ssr]
+Astro Useragent is a simple helper, that helps you parse `user-agent` header strings for browser matching inside your Astro API routes / Pages, when using [SSR Mode][astro-ssr]

 > **Note**
 >